 In 1934, Batalpashinsk was renamed to Sulimov, after the chairman of Sovnarkom.
 In 1937, Sulimov was arrested and shot.
 After that, the city was renamed Yezhovo-Cherkessk, after the chairman of Inner Affairs N.I.Yezhov.
 In 1939, after the latter was arrested, only the second part of the city’s name remained.

 Since 1957, Cherkessk is the capital of Karachay-Cherkessia autonomous region, since 1991 - the capital of Karachay-Cherkessia Republic of Russia.

 Cherkessk is located in the northern part, the foothill zone, of the Karachaevo-Cherkessia, on the right bank of the Kuban River.

 The climate is quite favorable.
 The average temperature in January is minus 2 degrees Celsius, in July - plus 22.5 degrees C.

 There is a refrigerator machine-building plant, a rubber plant, a low-voltage equipment plant, a cement plant in Cherkessk.

 The city is a railway station on the dead line “Nevinnomysskaya - Dzheguta”.
 Here starts the Military-Sukhum highway, built in 1828-1878.
 Cherkessk transportation consists of trolley-buses, buses and mini vans.

-About 18 km from Cherkessk there are Batalpashin lakes (this water reservoir is called the Cherkessk Sea), which are the source of water for resort cities of Caucasus mineral waters.
-It receives water from Big Stavropol Canal in summertime, when snow melts and supplies the cities with the help of water pump.
+About 18 km from Cherkessk, there are Batalpashin lakes (called the Cherkessk Sea), which are the source of water for resort cities of the Caucasus mineral waters.
+It receives water from the Big Stavropol Canal in summertime, when snow melts and supplies the cities with the help of a water pump.